jbock-java/dapper/README.md

 * no generating `@CanIgnoreReturnValue`
 * ignore `@Nullable` annotations, dapper will never inject `null`

-In order to be modular, dapper processes only `jakarta.inject` annotations, but ignores their `javax.inject` counterparts.
+Dapper processes only `jakarta.inject` annotations, but ignores their `javax.inject` counterparts.

 For modular applications, add this to `module-info.java`: